 “Do not save what is left after spending but spend what is left after saving.”

 The amount in savings is crucial as it is the readily available funds to rely on for emergencies.
-Creating the mentality for savings in teenagers as a source of strength is of utmost importance.
+Creating the mentality of savings in teenagers as a source of strength is paramount.
 This might entail setting up savings challenges for teenagers that would attract gifts or rewards for motivation afterward.

 Budgeting and Investing Plans

 Another is extending the family budget to your teens.
 How?
-Set their pockets on a monthly or weekly basis as drawn up on the family budget.
+Set their pockets monthly or weekly as drawn up on the family budget.
 This would require them to spend carefully and have bits of savings as the pocket might remain dry until next week or month.